joinself/academy/docs/concepts/overview.md

-# 🧠 Concepts Overview
+# Concepts Overview

-Welcome to the theoretical foundations of the Joinself ecosystem.
+Welcome to the theoretical foundations of the Self ecosystem.
 These concept guides provide the essential knowledge to understand the "why" and "how" behind the practical examples.

 ## 🎯 Learning Philosophy